Exciting News: Caplan Tamburino will soon be Tamburino Law Group! More details coming soon.

 Among the many rights you have, one of the most important is your right to be free from an unlawful search and seizure.
 Under the Fourth Amendment to the United States Constitution, you are protected from law enforcement violating your rights when you are searched or arrested without justifiable cause.

-At Caplan & Tamburino Law Firm, P.A., part of what our award-winning criminal defense attorneys do when representing criminal defendants entails ensuring that their rights were not violated during a stop or arrest.
+At Tamburino Law Group, part of what our award-winning criminal defense attorneys do when representing criminal defendants entails ensuring that their rights were not violated during a stop or arrest.
 By executing thorough investigations and leveraging our knowledge of the law, we work to spot any questionable conduct by law enforcement officers, including any lack of probable cause and justification to search your person or belongings.

 Here are a few important things to know about unlawful searches and seizures: